aerosayan/SAMIR/README.md

 do my Ph.D in distant future in hypersonic aerodynamics.
 So, I need this.

 ### How to use it?
-Dude... sorry, for now.
+Dear... sorry, for now.
 I have recently ported the most of the code to Python and still there remains a lot of experimental features that are AMAZING!.
 But they experimental and can be quite dangerous to use,if the user is not fully understanding the concept.
 We users can be quite silly sometime.I need to silly proof it now.</br>